Decomposing Natural Logic Inferences in Neural NLI: Results and Discussion

 \subsection{Probing Results}

-The results for the linear probing experiments for both the \emph{context monotonicity classification} task and the \emph{lexical relation} classification task may be found in figure \ref{fig:probing}.
+The results for the linear probing experiments for both the \emph{context monotonicity classification} task and the \emph{lexical relation} classification task may be found in figure \ref{fig:probing}, with a summary score of accuracy at maximum selectivity visible in table \ref{tab:challenge_comparison}.
 The results of the control tasks are taken into account as part of the selectivity measure, which is represented on the right hand plot for each experiment.

-It is particularly notable that large datasets trained only on the MNLI dataset have inferior performance on context monotonicity classification.
-This corresponds with the further qualitative studies, suggesting that even in some of the most successful transformer-based NLI models, \emph{there is a poor ``understanding" of the logical regularities of contexts and how these are altered with downward monotone operators.}
+It is particularly notable that large models trained only on the MNLI dataset have inferior performance on context monotonicity classification.
+This corresponds with the further qualitative observations, suggesting that even in some of the most successful transformer-based NLI models, \emph{there is a poor ``understanding" of the logical regularities of contexts and how these are altered with downward monotone operators.}